Here’s the thing about socks – you can buy a specific size (mine’s size 7), or you can get ‘one size fits all’.

 If you’re not sure what’s stopping you from achieving your goals (step 2), or you’re not sure which is the best strategy to overcome those obstacles (step 3), then your number one priority should be to find out.

-Spend a day with me (and a small group of other small firm owners) at my ‘Profitable Practice Secrets’ workshop where we’ll work together to analyse your firm or practice – and see what’s really possible in terms of getting new clients, increasing your profits and reducing your working hours.
+Spend a day with me (and a small group of other small firm owners) at my ‘Profitable Practice Secrets’ workshop where we’ll work together to analyze your firm or practice – and see what’s really possible in terms of getting new clients, increasing your profits and reducing your working hours.
 Then I’ll help you create a bespoke plan to make that happen and you’ll start to work on the strategies and skills you need to implement that plan successfully.